 The 7 things customers want to know before buying online

 Your website is like a showcase or business card for your business, with the difference (or the advantage) that it can be seen by thousands of people and not just by those who pass by your shop!
+We describe in this article the 7 things customers want to know before buying online.

 But what can you do to attract customers to your site?